top of page

 Feb 111 min read

-Bankruptcy Watch: The Grant Building (Downtown Atlanta)
+Bankruptcy Watch: The Grant Building in Downtown Atlanta Filed for Bankruptcy

 Built in 1898 and located in downtown Atlanta’s Fairlie-Poplar District, the Grant Building was acquired in late 2022 for conversion into a 155–165 room serviced apartment and hotel concept.
 With limited in-place occupancy, layered financing, and the inherent complexity of historic redevelopment, the project faced mounting structural pressure as market conditions shifted.
 The subsequent Chapter 11 filing offers a clear case study in how capital structure and entity design inf